AmazingApps/Amazing-Windows-Apps/README.md

 There is a black list at the end in which apps violate users profit and privacy severely so that you should aviod them.

 This project is under GNU GPL v2.0, claim [GitBook address](https://www.gitbook.com/book/emlvirus/windows-apps-that-amaze-us) if you are to quote this.
+You are NOT allowed to make profit with any content in this repository without authorization.

 Click [here ](https://github.com/EMLVIRUS/Amazing-Windows-Apps/wiki)for more details; Or maybe check out [current plans ](https://github.com/EMLVIRUS/Amazing-Windows-Apps/issues?utf8=✓&q=label%3Aaccepted)or [works done](https://github.com/EMLVIRUS/Amazing-Windows-Apps/issues?utf8=✓&q=label%3Adone).